The physics and applications of strongly coupled plasmas levitated in electrodynamic traps

-Propagation of nonlinear waves in dusty plasmas is investigated in \cite{Pak09}, where the Kadomtsev–Petviashivili (KP) equation is inferred in an unmagnetized dusty plasma with variable dust charge and two temperature ions.
-Moreover, the system is better characterized by means of a Sagdeev potential, which enables one to explore the stability conditions and the existence of solitonic solutions.
+The essential features of the shock and solitary waves, which are associated with positive ion dynamics and dust charge fluctuation, have been investigated by employing the reductive perturbation method.
+It was demonstrated that dust charge fluctuation represents a source of dissipation, responsible for the development of dust-ion-acoustic shock structures \cite{Mamun10}.
+The pseudopotential method can be used to investigate the occurrence of solitary structures, along with the characteristics of solitary waves and double layers, which are associated with positive ion dynamics and pressures of degenerate electrons and positrons.
+Propagation of nonlinear waves \cite{Rud13} in dusty plasmas is investigated in Ref. \cite{Pak09}, where the Kadomtsev–Petviashivili (KP) equation is inferred for an unmagnetized dusty plasma with variable dust charge and two temperature ions.
+Moreover, the system is better characterized by means of a Sagdeev potential which enables one to explore the stability conditions and the existence of solitonic solutions.
 A travelling rarefaction soliton propagates in most cases.
 The amplitude of solitary waves of the KP equation diverges at critical values of the plasma parameters.
 Solitonic solutions of the modified KP equation with finite amplitude are derived for such case \cite{Pak09}.
-A study of the characteristics of freak waves in dusty plasma containing two temperatures ions is presented in \cite{Set18}, by modulating the KP equation to infer the nonlinear Schrödinger equation (NLSE).
+A study of the characteristics of freak waves in a dusty plasma containing two temperatures ions is presented in Ref. \cite{Set18}, by modulating the KP equation to infer the nonlinear Schrödinger equation (NLSE).
 Nonlinear propagation of dust-acoustic (DA) solitary waves \cite{Ghai17, Denra18} in a three-component unmagnetized dusty plasma consisting of Maxwellian electrons, vortex-like (trapped) ions and arbitrarily charged cold mobile dust rain, is investigated in \cite{Rah14}.